-Incorporate kindness activities and kindness quotes to your classroom.
+Incorporate kindness activities and kindness quotes in your classroom.
 If you are looking for a fun, meaningful way to display kindness quotes, print on a post-it note and tape to each student’s desk.
 If you laminate and use a command strip, you can change each quote as the school year progresses.
-My students love reading new quotes and by having a different quote throughout the school year, they really learn and apply the quote to different situations.
+My students love reading new quotes, and by having a different quote throughout the school year, they really learn and apply the quote to different situations.
 It’s so neat to watch and experience!

 A kindness chain is a fun way to get students excited about intentionally being kind to others.
 Each time you see or hear a student being kind, a link is added to the kindness chain.
-Once so many links have been earned a reward is given.
+Once so many links have been earned, a reward is given.
 The reward could be whatever you choose and doesn’t have to be pricey.
 Consider 10 minutes of extra recess time or free drawing time.

 Everyone loves to be a part of a cool club!
 Create The Kindness Club in your classroom.
 This kindness challenge could include tracking each time a student shows an act of kindness.
 At the end of the month or grading period (when report cards are dispersed), a kindness reward certificate is provided by the teacher.
-Remember teaching kindness to students doesn’t have to be over the top.
+Remember, teaching kindness to students doesn’t have to be over the top.
 Just make sure you are intentionally promoting and modeling kindness when teaching kindness to students.